 Discover your program today!

-First a note of warning.
+Now a note of warning.
 If you're tempted by ads that claim they will lead you right to lots of money to help you buy a home, be very careful.
 Sites like usafunding compare the money that's out there to winning the lottery.
 Then they say just register – and pay the fee – and they'll help you out.
 They don't have any secret sources that aren't available to everyone so hang on to your money.
 And read on to see where you can find financial help to buy a home:

 Even though there may not be lots of homes on the market right now, and prices have gone up, there still is hope for those dreaming of owning their own home.
 Programs available to help would-be buyers are not just for those with low incomes.
 Some are aimed at people who have decent incomes but don’t have enough to come up with the required down payment.
 The most promising place to look for help is your own state or county — especially if you live in a particularly expensive area.
 For example in some places in California people with incomes as high as $102,000 can qualify for assistance.
 Some banks, like Wells Fargo, have assistance programs available with grants of up to $15,000.
 And in some areas special programs are available for recent college graduates.